forum4ai/git545a/README.md

    File > New Project > Version Control > Git.
    In the “repository URL” paste the URL of the new GitHub repository.
 3. Bring the existing project over to Rstudio/Git.
-   Copy the files that constitute thr existing R project into the new directory.
+   Copy the files that constitute the existing R project into the new directory.
 4. Stage and commit the files to the Git repo
 5. Push the local Git changes to GitHub
 6. Confirm the local changes propagated to the GitHub remote